Hermit Crab

 Fun Facts

-Left- and Right-Handers
+Left- and Right-Handed

 Hermit crabs can also be left- or right-handers.
 Yet, there is one difference: Either their left or right pincers are significantly bigger.
 Fortunately this is different with humans.